shettypreeti/StockAndCryptoNews-ScrapingSummarisingSentiment/readme.md

 to automate this process.

 I've used :
-- Python and BeautifulSoup to scrape finance news from the Moneycontrol Newsfeed via Google News
+- Python and BeautifulSoup to scrape finance news from the Moneycontrol Newsfeed via Google News.
 - Deep Learning using a fine-tuned Hugging Face Pegasus Transformers model to automatically summarise the finance news and,
 - Finally calculated sentiment related to each asset using a pre-trained Transformers deep learning pipeline.